Robert Rossen: Early life and career

 Robert Rosen was born on March 16, 1908, and raised on the Lower East Side of New York City.
-His parents were Russian Jewish immigrants and his father, Philip Rosen, was a house painter.
-As a youth, he attended New York University, hustled pool and fought some prizefights - the latter two providing crucial background for his two greatest films, The Hustler and Body and Soul, respectively.
-He changed his name from "Rosen" to "Rossen" in 1931.
+His parents were Russian Jewish immigrants; his father, Philip Rosen, was a house painter.
+As a youth, he attended New York University, hustled pool and fought some prizefights – the latter two providing crucial background for his two greatest films, The Hustler and Body and Soul, respectively.
+He changed his name from Rosen to Rossen in 1931.

 He started his theatrical career as a stage manager and director in stock and off-Broadway productions, mainly in the social and radical theaters that flourished in New York in the early and mid-1930s, as did John Huston, Elia Kazan and Joseph Losey.
 In 1932 Rossen directed John Wexley's Steel, about labor agitation, and Richard Maibaum's The Tree, about a lynching.
 A year later Rossen directed Birthright, in which Maibaum attacked Nazism, which had just triumphed in Germany with the dictatorship of Adolf Hitler in 1933.

 In 1935, Rossen wrote and directed his first play, The Body Beautiful, a comedy about a naive burlesque dancer.
 Although the play closed after four performances, Warner Bros. director Mervyn LeRoy was so impressed that he signed Rossen to a personal screenwriting contract.